Components -> Amino acids -> Amino acids

 Glutamic acid is a non-essential amino acid that serves as a building block for proteins in the body.
 It is also a precursor for the neurotransmitter glutamate, which plays a key role in brain function and nervous system activity.

-What is Glutamic acid do for the body?
+What does glutamic acid do for the body?

 Glutamic acid is an important amino acid that serves as a building block for proteins.
-It also plays a crucial role in the functioning of the nervous system, and is the most abundant excitatory neurotransmitter in the brain.
-Additionally, glutamic acid is involved in the synthesis of other important molecules in the body, and aids in the transportation of potassium across the blood-brain barrier.
+It also plays a crucial role in the functioning of the nervous system.
+Additionally, glutamic acid is involved in the synthesis of other important molecules in the body.

 What you eat matters.